 This page gives an explanation of some of the expressions used in the domain name policy of .no.

 The authentication code (AuthInfo) is a code that can be set on a domain name.
-A domain's authentication code is only known by the domain's holder and the registrar.
+A domain's authentication code is only known by the domain's subscriber and the registrar.
 A domain where the authentication code is set cannot be transferred to a new registrar

 which only uses the original characters.
 This is the version registered in DNS.
 Domain names with standard characters also have an ACE-form, but it is identical to the domain name.

-will be registered in DNS in the following ACE-form xn--blbrsyltety-y8ao3x.no.
+will be registered in DNS in the following ACE-form xn--blbrsyltety-y8ao3x.no

 the version with national characters and the ACE-form.
 Both versions have to fulfill all requirements stated in the regulations.
 The conversion to the ACE-form

 The ACE-format can be used by programs which supports IDN as well as by older programs that don't.
 Programs which support IDN can translate between the two versions.
 The user can therefore see and write domain names with national characters in addition

 Each domain name has a set of machines that answer inquiries about subdomains and addresses within the domain name.
 These machines are called name servers.

 All applications for domain names or change of information regarding a registered domain must be handled by a registrar.
-The registrars have signed an agreement with Norid to be allowed to send in applications and change notices to Norid and acts as a mediator between the applicant and Norid.
+The registrars have signed an agreement with Norid to be allowed to send in applications and change notices to Norid and acts as a mediator between the applicant/subscriber and Norid.